Comparing Elbit and L3 Night Vision Tubes: Which Brand Offers Better Performance?

 Final Verdict

-Generally, the tubes produce very similar images and therefore it is difficult to pick one over the other.
+Generally, the tubes produce very similar images; therefore, picking one over the other is difficult.
 In terms of SNR, L3 tubes have great values.

 Although L3 tubes have higher resolution values, the resolution quality is almost the same for both.
-Thus, if the peppering and slight noise from Elbit tubes can be excused, it is safe to say, Elbit are the better choice.
+Thus, if the peppering and slight noise from Elbit tubes can be excused, it is safe to say Elbit is the better choice.

 You should also choose from the finest of monoculars to use with these night vision tubes.